Learned Hallucination Detection in Black-Box LLMs using Token-level Entropy Production Rate: Theoretical Framework for Entropic Uncertainty

 \section{Theoretical Framework for Entropic Uncertainty}

-Our approach to uncertainty in LLM generations is rooted in information theory~\cite{brillouinScienceInformationTheory2013, mezardInformationPhysicsComputation2008}.
-The core idea is to derive an \enquote{entropic score} that reflects the model's hesitation at each token generation step.
-Unlike methods requiring multiple model runs to assess output variability, our methodology is designed for \enquote{one-shot} analysis, leveraging the probabilistic information available from a single generated sequence.
+Our approach to estimate uncertainty in LLM generations is rooted in information theory~\cite{brillouinScienceInformationTheory2013,mezardInformationPhysicsComputation2008}.
+The core idea is to derive an entropic score reflecting the model's hesitation when generating tokens.
+Unlike methods requiring multiple model runs to assess output variability, our method is a one-shot analysis, leveraging the probabilistic information from a single generated sequence.